 I’m sure you’ve heard the saying, ‘The grass is greener on the other side’.
 You probably know too that sometimes, it really isn’t.
 Welcome to Day 4 of my Mental Health Awareness Week posts.
+This week we focus on not comparing ourselves to others.

 With accessibility to each others’ lives now made easier than ever through social media, it’s always easy to think that others have it better than we have.
 Maybe they do.
 Maybe they don’t.
 The key thing is, you should stop comparing.